 Both of these vintage, Mid-Century Modern wood dressers were existing to the old room design.
 They just shifted around in the space a bit, and it wasn’t until I broke out the measuring tape that I realized I had more than enough room for the one to fit in the inset.

 Adding the goldenrod velvet curtains was a srsly bold step for moi, but they really make the new accent chair from Universal pop!
 They were the last piece of decor installed in the room, and as soon as they were hung I was all ERMERGERD!!!!
 I LOVE COLOR!!!!
 I shopped my house a bit and grabbed this french girl chic black cone from my office and snagged this chrome-clad chest of drawers from a vintage buddy.

 Are you ready to see the full room reveal??????

 Adding color with curtains and pillows seemed like a smart choice since they can be easily swapped out.
 That way if I change my mind…which I tend to do quite often…I can do so without reinventing the wheel.
 After 3 years of waiting for the perfect master bedroom, I definitely do NOT want to start over.

 The nightstands still need a bit of zhushing.
 I don’t know if there needs to be wallpaper behind the headboard or maybe a rug?
 Maybe both?
 Maybe an extra piece of art or a mirror?
 Or maybe just a pop of goldenrod?
 It needs an extra sumthin’ sumthin’, don’t you think?

-However, momma is pleased and punch with this corner here…even Mr. Sheepy is happy now!
+However, momma is pleased as punch with this corner…even Mr. Sheepy is happy!
 Although Imma have to arm wrestle little Zozo for the Everette chair.
 It’s as soft as a teddy bear and spins.
 Every night she tries to snatch it for herself.
 Can you blame her though?